walkerford/rareskills-homework/src/week10-11-security2/README.md

 by creating a key from tx.origin with its bytes 2 and 3 zeroed out.

 ## Solidity Riddles -- Delete User

+This contract uses an array to keep track of ETH deposits.
+Deposit owners can also withdraw.

+The vulnerability is that the withdraw allows you to specify the index of the deposit to draw from.
+After transferring, instead of removing the specified entry from the array, the last entry is popped off.
+This allows the user to make a double deposit, with the second deposit being zero (a dummy entry).
+Then, when withdraw is called using the index of the first entry, the contract delivers the ether for the first entry, and pops the last entry (the dummy entry).
+This allows the attack to keep withdrawing, as long as the attacker keeps make additional dummy deposit entries.

+## Questions for Review

+I am a little uncertain of my solution for Overmint3 and Democracy.

+In Overmint3, I used one contract to spin off several contracts, which could individually mint and transfer a new token.
+This means the initial contract has a nonce that is larger than 1.
+The player still has a nonce of one because he only initiated one call.
+The test checks the player nonce only, which makes me feel like I could have missed another way to do it without the extra contracts.

+In Democracy, I didn't have to create any extra contracts.
+Instead, I created a 2nd EOA wallet to transfer the votes to.
+Was this legal to do, or did I miss another solution with a contract?

+In Delete User, the instructions note storage pointer.
+The riddle doesn't seem to have anything to do with storage pointers though.
+There is one misleading line (line 31) that does nothing, and I wonder if that was remnant of of some other bug that actually tested storage pointers.